 In 1917 the property was bought by the Sisters of Providence who turned the Hall into a convent school for girls.

 In 1983 it became a hotel after the failure of the convent and subsequently closed for business in the 1990s, thereafter falling into disrepair.

 Today the Hall has tours available (I recommend checking if they are open as it seems they are open sporadically) and photographs are not allowed in the building during the tour.

 To be honest, I’m not sure about the validity of the ghost story although it is very convincing… but I can tell you for SURE it’s creepy.
 At the end of the tour while I was at the back of the group, I looked down the dark corridor and had a very creepy feeling.

 3. Hook Lighthouse

-Hook Lighthouse is situated at the tip of the Hook Peninsula and is one of the oldest operating lighthouse in the world.
+Hook Lighthouse is situated at the tip of the Hook Peninsula and is one of the oldest operating lighthouses in the world.

 From as early as the 5th century, a beacon served at the site to guide ships around the peninsula but it was in the 13th century, just over 800 years ago that the lighthouse was built to assist the shipping industry.

-The medieval lighthouse’s walls are up to 4 meters thick and reaches up to 35 meters.
+The medieval lighthouse’s walls are up to 4 meters thick and reach up to 35 meters.

 Knights originally looked after the lighthouse, followed by monks until the mid 17th century.
 Following the keep of the monks, the lighthouse was occupied by lighthouse keepers and their families until 1977.